visitkarma/visitkarma.github.io/content/post/dusit-feydhoo-maldives.md

 ## Tips & Recommendations

-- Bring your snorkeling gear or rent from the resort; the underwater life is worth exploring.
+- EVen if you're not a fan, consider getting the snorkeling gear at the resort; the underwater life is worth exploring and very accessible
 - Enjoy the villa at sunrise for peaceful, private moments.
 - Try multiple dining options to get the full culinary experience.
-- Reserve some activities in advance, especially during peak season.

 ## Final Thoughts